biometricITC/cPP-biometrics/input/Bio cPP.md

 Application note 20:

-ST author may refine “sufficient quality” to specify quality standards if the TOE follow such standard.
+ST author may refine “sufficient quality” to specify quality standards if the TOE follows such standard.

 ### 6.2.5 Presentation attack detection for mobile biometric verification (FIA\_MBV\_EXT.3)